nholmd/PasswordSafe/README.md

 # PasswordSafe
-Password manager that encrypts passwords
+A password manager that encrypts passwords using a private key.

+Does not encrypt username (doing so would be insecure).